How To Set A Table

 How To Set Formal Glassware

 To the right of the plate, above the knives are the glasses.
 Start by setting a water glass above the knife, this glass should be the easiest for the guest to reach.
 Then work your way out by courses.
-Typically you’d have a champagne flute next, if you’re serving champagne or sparkling wine.
-The is followed by your white wine glass typically paired with your fish or chicken, then lastly a red wine glass for your meat course.
+Typically you'd have a champagne flute next, if you're serving champagne or sparkling wine.
+This is followed by your white wine glass typically paired with your fish or chicken, then lastly a red wine glass for your meat course.
 These would be set on a diagonal.
-You can also set up glasses in triangle or diamond if you’re short on space.
+You can also set up glasses in triangle or diamond if you're short on space.

 In keeping with the glasses being arranged in order of use, the coffee cup would be the furthest out, to the right of the cutlery.
 Some people like to set coffee cups, and others prefer to bring them to the table when dessert is served.

 The napkin can be placed on the dinner plate, to the left of the forks with a napkin ring, or under the forks.
-Which ever you prefer the look of.
+Whichever you prefer the look of.

 Printable Table Setting Infographic